 - Cover and chill your dough for about 30 minutes to 1 hour.

-- Preheat your oven to 350°, and line a baking sheets with parchment paper.
+- Preheat your oven to 350°, and line a baking sheet (or two) with parchment paper.

 - Using a 1 ½ tablespoon-size cookie dough scoop, drop portions of the dough onto your baking sheet a couple of inches apart, and then roll the dough between your palms to form balls.
 Bake the cookies for about 12 to 13 minutes, or until a pale golden color.